About the Stability Score

 Reducing the number and duration of spikes and keeping a more stable glucose line throughout your day are short-term daily targets that compound into meaningful progress toward long-term metabolic health goals, including increased energy, longevity, and weight management.

-- Will glucose spikes from exercise affect my Stability Score?
-No, they will not affect your score.
+Do glucose spikes from exercise affect my Stability Score?

 What is my baseline glucose?

-Your baseline glucose is personalized to your data and is calculated based on the previous four hours of glucose readings.
-Levels will detect periods of stability, as well as glucose spikes that exceed +30 mg/dL from your baseline, and share whether your current glucose is stable, spiking, crashing, or recovering.
+Your baseline glucose is personalized to your data and is calculated based on your previous four hours of glucose readings.
+Levels uses this baseline to detect periods of stability, as well as glucose spikes that exceed +30 mg/dL from your baseline.

 How can I view my trends over time?

 Within the My Data tab, you can find trends of your stable hours and spike counts.
 Additionally, you can earn streaks for days with stability scores higher than 80.
 By tracking these key data points separately, you can gain valuable insights into how your food choices, exercise, sleep, and other behaviors impact your glucose levels.